lizmat/App-Rak/README.md

 --has-setgid
 ------------

 Flag.
-If specified with a trueish value, will only select files that do have the SETGID bit set in their attributes.
+If specified, will only select files that do have the SETGID bit set in their attributes.
 Use negation `--/has-setgid` to only select files that do **not** have the SETGID bit set.

 NOTE: support of this feature depends on Raku supporting that feature on the current operating system.

 --has-setuid
 ------------

 Flag.
-If specified with a trueish value, will only select files that do have the SETUID bit set in their attributes.
+If specified, will only select files that do have the SETUID bit set in their attributes.
 Use negation `--/has-setuid` to only select files that do **not** have the SETUID bit set.

 NOTE: support of this feature depends on Raku supporting that feature on the current operating system.